pAP3R/recur/README.md

 Next, you'll need to set up the CBPro API if you haven't (https://pro.coinbase.com/profile/api).
 It's recommended to use keys which *only* have 'Trade' permissions.

-Yeah, I know putting API keys in a file sucks, but since we need to do this all without user interaction, we can't have prompt for a pass to decrypt them or anything.
-I need some vault thing like ansible I think, or some other kms that let's a user put a pass in once or something.
-I don't know, suggestions welcome.
+Data encrypted at rest, what's that?
+Drop your keyz in the file

 ### Hosting

-You can host it locally or remotely.
-It will just run a tiny little web server, so you don't need much, just a machine that stays on.
-Best to host it on your own machine or a LAN machine though, becasue of the keys.
-It's still possible to secure-ishly host it on AWS, Vultr, or any other VPS as well if you want.
-Here's an idea-- host it on Vultr for $5.00 a month, restrict access to your home IP, use keys with limited permissions, then donate all the cash you save.

-I run recur on an Ubuntu 18.04 vm hosted on an ESXi box at home, it has very little memory and storage dedicated.
-As long as it stays up, the orders fire.
+It's a flask web app, so do that

 ### Install

-Install is easy.
 Clone the repo, and edit the apiconfig.py file to include your API keys and whatever fiat / coin pairs you want to see.

 Run a virtualenv, install the requirements and run the app.
 There's an init_db.py script to create the tables and insert a dummy order for testing.